Provide users enough time to read and use content.

 An animation that occurs as part of a preload phase or similar situation can be considered essential if interaction cannot occur during that phase for all users and if not indicating progress could confuse users or cause them to think that content was frozen or broken.

-Success Criterion 2.2.3 No Timingยง
+Success Criterion 2.2.3 No Timing

 (Level AAA)

-Timing is not an essential part of the event or activity presented by the content, except for non-interactive synchronized media and real-time events.
+Timing is not an part of the event or activity presented by the content, except for non-interactive and .

 Success Criterion 2.2.4 Interruptions